Resident Evil 2 (2019 video game): Gameplay

 The player has an inventory with eight slots which they can use to store their items and equipment.
 The space available can be expanded by finding hip pouches.
 Items in the inventory can be examined in a 3D model viewer, often used to reveal the purpose of key items, combined with others to produce beneficial items, such as combining gunpowder to create ammunition or herbs to create stronger herbal blends, or discarded if they have served their purpose.
 Safe rooms cannot be entered by enemies and contain item boxes, which can store spare items to be retrieved later.
 Safe rooms also contain typewriters, which can be used to save the player's progress – unless playing on Hardcore difficulty, the ink ribbons have been removed, allowing the player to save as much as they want (though the number of saves is still tracked).

 The player frequently encounters the Tyrant, a mysterious B.O.W. developed to hunt down and kill survivors.
 The Tyrant cannot be killed, only momentarily brought down or stunned, and will follow the player throughout the environment except into safe rooms.
 This forces the player to incorporate stealth tactics to evade him as they search for puzzles and items required to progress.
 Both protagonists have a section where their supporting partner briefly becomes playable – Ada can use an EMF gun to hack and overload electronic devices, while Sherry can crouch to fit through small gaps and focuses more on stealth.
 Beating the game unlocks the "2nd Run" for the other protagonist, which remixes item locations and contains the true final boss and ending to the story.
 The remake adds difficulty modes - Assisted, Standard, and Hardcore - which determine the abundance of items, strength of enemies, and whether the game autosaves or requires ink ribbons to use typewriters.

-Both of the bonus modes, "The 4th Survivor" and "The Tofu Survivor", return – the former is unlocked after beating the 2nd Run and sees special agent Hunk attempt to go from the lower waterway of the sewers to a rescue helicopter outside the police station while battling through a large gauntlet of enemies.
+Both of the bonus modes, "The 4th Survivor" and "The Tofu Survivor", return – the former is unlocked after beating the 2nd Run and follows an Umbrella Security Service mercenary codenamed Hunk as he attempts to go from the lower waterway of the sewers to a rescue helicopter outside the police station while battling through a large gauntlet of enemies.
 Beating it unlocks "The Tofu Survivor", which replaces Hunk with a block of tofu that only has knives – however, the remake adds characters to this mode, who have a unique item loadout.
 Completing specific in-game objectives, or "Records", will reward the player with concept art, 3D models of characters and items, or in some cases, special weapons with unlimited ammunition or durability.